rancher/docs/content/rancher/v2.x/en/installation/other-installation-methods/air-gap/populate-private-registry/_index.md

 ### D. Populate the private registry

 Move the images in the `rancher-windows-images.tar.gz` to your private registry using the scripts to load the images.

 The `rancher-windows-images.txt` is expected to be on the workstation in the same directory that you are running the `rancher-load-images.ps1` script.
+The `rancher-windows-images.tar.gz` should also be in the same directory.

 1. Using `powershell`, log into your private registry if required: